nevets10-the-odin-project/recursion-project/README.md

 You should already be thinking that perhaps this can be solved iteratively rather than recursively, and you would be correct.
 Nevertheless generating the sequence recursively is an excellent way to better understand recursion.

-You can watch this video from Khan Academy on recursive Fibonacci to understand it further.

 ### Merge sort

 A significant part of computer science is dedicated to sorting data.
 An algorithm which uses the ‘divide and conquer’ approach of recursion is able to reduce a sorting problem to smaller and smaller sub-problems.